gabdube/gabdube.github.io/_posts/2019-04-06-shader-games.markdown

 In the setup script, because all the fun stuff is done on the GPU, all that's left is a simple [check list](https://github.com/gabdube/asteroids-shader/blob/master/asteroids.py#L1911).

-After every Vulkan resource is ready to be used, it's time to record the game command buffer.
+After creating all required Vulkan resource, it's time to record the game command buffer.
 This is done once per framebuffer in [the record function](https://github.com/gabdube/asteroids-shader/blob/master/asteroids.py#L1548).
 The commands are recorded in the following order:

 1. Bind the compute pipeline
-2. Execute the game compute shader
+2. Execute the game logic compute shader
 3. Use a barrier to make sure the execution is done before rendering
 4. Begin the render pass
 5. Bind all the required resources